Surface treatment of interior wood

 Choosing a paint type for interior painting

-Interior wood is mainly given a surface treatment for decorative purposes.
-The type of paint to be used depends on the required end result in terms of look and function.
-Sometimes the substrate to be painted sets certain limitations.
+Interior wood is given a surface coating primarily for decorative purposes.
+The type of paint used depends on the required aesthetic and functional end result.
+Sometimes, the substrate to be painted throws up limitations.

-For wooden surfaces in wet areas such as bathrooms and laundry rooms, the surface treatment also has a protective purpose.
-The same is true for the intermediate faces of coupled windows, which should be treated in the same way as exterior window frames.
+With wood surfaces in wetrooms such as bathrooms and laundry rooms, the surface coating also has a protective purpose.
+The same is true for the facing sides of coupled window frames, which should be treated in the same way as external window frames.

-To avoid knots turning yellow when painting new wood, it is recommended that the knots are treated with knot sealer or shellac before undercoating.
+To avoid knots turning yellow when coating new wood, it is recommended that the knots are treated with knot sealer or shellac before priming.

-Careful cleaning is needed before repainting to produce a good finish.
+Careful cleaning when repainting is essential for a successful result.
 The surface to be painted should always be scraped back to a fully sound substrate and cleaned with sugar soap.

 New and existing surfaces should always be sanded beforehand and in between coats.

-Interior surface treatment of wood should be maintained when use wears down the coating and the decorative and protective properties decline.
-Surfaces such as windowsills and counter tops, where items are placed, will wear more quickly, and surfaces that are exposed to moisture also require more frequent maintenance.
+The interior surface coating of wood should be maintained as the coating is worn down and the decorative and protective properties deteriorate.
+Surfaces such as windowsills and countertops, where items are placed, will wear more quickly, and surfaces that are exposed to moisture also require more frequent maintenance.